jossy254-git/OOP2_PROJECTS/README.md

 #4.gradingsyst_with_func.py - is a grading sytem that is called in function

+#5.list.py - is program that shows list method

-#5.methodprog.py--illustrate functions of different python methods.
+#6.methodprog.py--illustrate functions of different python methods.

-#6.numrange.py - displays a range of numbers
+#7.numrange.py - displays a range of numbers

-#7.temp.py - converts temparature from celcius to fahreheits and viceverser
+#8.temp.py - converts temparature from celcius to fahreheits and viceverser

-#8.volume_area.py- calculating area and volume of differents shapes using functions
+#9.volume_area.py- calculating area and volume of differents shapes using functions